-Lifesaving Safety Training for Workers in Hydrogen Sulfide Risk Areas
+H2S Class for Workers in Hydrogen Sulfide Risk Areas

-H2S Clear Course Information
+H2S Clear for Energy Course Training

 It’s essential that workers understand the physical and chemical properties of H2S, the signs/symptoms of exposure, and as well as the appropriate response in the event of a release.

 - Delivery method: Available in-person and through instructor-led distance learning